-2017-18 Operating Budget General Fund - Community Development - Summary applicable strategic plans, codes, ordinances, and laws.
+2017-18 Operating Budget General Fund - Community Development - Summary

+Department Mission: To manage the physical development of the City according to applicable strategic plans, codes, ordinances, and laws

-Department Description: The Community Development Department is responsible for the preparation and review of short and long-range plans pertaining to the physical development of the City and the three mile area adjacent to the City limits and which lies within Washington County.
+The Community Development Department is responsible for the preparation and review of short and long-range plans pertaining to the physical development of the City and the three mile area adjacent to the City limits and which lies within Washington County.
 This department is also responsible for CDBG grant administration, floodplain management and hazard mitigation planning, airport planning, and the administration and enforcement of institutional controls for soil excavation activities within the National Zinc Overlay District.